andela-technology/qualified-docs/content/creating-content/evidence-engine/evidence-scoring.md

 ## Qualified Score

-The **Qualified Score** is a designed to be a single value which represents the overall evaluation score of a candidate.
-All signals within the Evidence Engine are associated with the Qualified score.
+The **Qualified Score** is designed to be a single value which represents the overall evaluation score of a candidate.
+All signals within the Evidence Engine are associated with the Qualified Score.
 This score always takes the Evidence Engine configuration into account, whereas the **% Solved** score is a simple calculation of how many unit tests or answers have been passed.

 ![Qualified Score and % Solved - as seen on candidates list](/images/for-teams/candidate-scores.png)